Shera Hyunyim Park

 Hyunyim Park (also known as Shera H. Park) is a PhD candidate in Service Design at the Royal College of Art.
-Formerly, she has worked on multi-disciplinary projects crossing design, digital marketing strategy and activation, and design research over 14 years of industry experience.
+In former experience, she has worked in multi-disciplinary projects crossing design, digital marketing strategy & activation and design research during 14 years of industry experience.

-Her current practice-based research explores subjects in the areas of Complex Service System and Design, Digital Platform, Big Data and Cartography, research that will develop new perspectives on potential service design in developing digital platforms, smart cities and public services using ‘maps’ as the media.
+The current practice-based research explores subjects in Complex Service System and Design, Digital Platform, Big Data and Cartography; develops new perspective of potential service design in developing digital platform, smart cities and public services taking ‘maps’ as the media.

-- MA Design for Communication, University of Westminster, 2011; MA Art and Media Study, University of Westminster, 2005; BA Furniture and Product Design, University of Hongik, 2001
+- MA Design for Communication, University of Westminster, 2011; MA Art and Media Study, University of Westminster, 2005; BA Product Design, University of Hongik, 2001

 - Head of Digital Communication, LG Ad, UK, 2012-2014; Digital Marketing Manager, LG Electronics,UK & Ireland, 2005-2011; Graphic Designer, Hyundai Group, Seoul, 2001-2004